protocol/nft-website/docs/encyclopedia/part-1/types.md

   ![[NFT.Storage](http://NFT.Storage) offers free decentralized storage for NFTs via IPFS and Filecoin.](/docs/images/encyclopedia/nftstorage.png)
   *[NFT.Storage](http://NFT.Storage) offers free decentralized storage for NFTs via IPFS and Filecoin.*

+## Change/State Types
-**Change/State Types** - The vast majority of NFTs and traditional media in the world are relatively fixed and static, meaning they’re not really supposed to change over time after the point of creation.
+The vast majority of NFTs and traditional media in the world are relatively fixed and static, meaning they’re not really supposed to change over time after the point of creation.
 That being said, there are many different types of “states” and an NFT doesn’t have to be unchangeable.

 - **Interactive** - An interactive NFT is one that can be changed or manipulated by some person, group, or entity.
 For example, an NFT could be a character in a game that can be upgradeable or customized by the owner or user.